ministryofjustice/security-guidance/policies/equipment-reassignment-guide.md

 The equipment should be reviewed to ensure that sensitive data will not be lost by erasing the contents of the device.
 Any sensitive data identified should be copied and relocated to a secure location before the device is made ready for reuse or destroyed.

-Any IT equipment which is no longer needed or has reached its “end of life” must have its data securely deleted and sensitive confirmed to be unreadable and unrecoverable before redistribution or reuse within the organisation, see below.
+Any IT equipment which is no longer needed or has reached its “end of life” must have its data securely deleted and confirmed to be unreadable and unrecoverable before destruction, redistribution or reuse within the organisation, see below.

 ## Equipment Reassignment

 The equipment cannot be passed from one user to the next without being formally reassigned.

 Equipment must be completely 'cleaned' to an 'as-new' state before it is reused or reassigned.
 This means that all storage media in the device must be fully erased.
 Be aware that deleting visible files, emptying files from the “Recycle Bin” of a computer or reformatting a drive are not considered a sufficiently secure method of wiping equipment, as data recovery software could be used by a new owner to “undelete” files or “unformat” a drive.

 In order to really erase data it is necessary to use the appropriate data-shredding software for the media being erased.
 These programs don't just delete data - they overwrite it multiple times to erase all trace, making it almost impossible for anyone to retrieve it.
+Another option is to re-encrypt the drive using a different password and then delete the data to free up space.

-The reassignment must be recorded by the line manager in the appropriate asset register.
+The reassignment must be recorded by the LM in the appropriate asset register.

 ## Equipment that cannot be reused